lebriton/ihatetobudget/README.md

    This action will synchronize the database state with the current set of models and migrations.

-6. Run `docker-compose up --build -d`.
-This will rebuild the main image, and create and start the necessary containers.
+7. Run `docker-compose up -d`.
+This will create and start the necessary containers.

 ## License